platformsh/platformsh-docs/src/languages/lisp.md

       (s-base64:decode-base64-bytes in)))))
 ```

-If you were to define a PostgreSQL service and would have in you `.platform.app.yaml`:
+Given a relationship defined in `.platform.app.yaml`:

 ```yaml
 relationships:
   pg: postgresql:postgresql
 ```

-The following would be an example of accessing a PostgreSQL instance, first add to your `.asd` file:
+The following would access that relationship, and provide your Lisp program the credentials to connect to a PostgreSQL instance.
+Add this to your `.asd` file:

 ```lisp
 :depends-on (:postmodern)